Signed in as:

 Growing the STEM was founded in 2017 by Lilian and Adeline Smith, driven by their passion for math and a desire to inspire more students in their community.

-Lilian Smith, a 2021 graduate of Coeur d'Alene High School, is currently pursuing degrees in government and chemistry, with aspirations for a career in public education, policy, and advocacy.
-She actively participates in a program teaching civics to 5th graders in Boston Public Schools and is involved with Women in Business.
+Lilian Smith, a 2021 graduate of Coeur d'Alene High School, is currently pursuing degrees in history and chemistry, with aspirations for a career in public education policy and advocacy.
+She actively participates in the JFK, Jr. Forum and Service With a Name (SWAN).
 Lilian founded and led the Math is Cool team at Fernan STEM Academy, as well as the STEM Club at Borah Elementary.
 As president of the Growing the STEM board, she focused on fundraising, community outreach, website development, and expanding new programs.

-Adeline Smith, currently a student at Lake City High School, began her journey with Growing the STEM in 4th grade while attending Sorensen Magnet School of the Arts and Humanities.
-Her diverse interests include art, singing, writing, math competitions, crew, student council, and tennis.
-In addition to working at WOOPS!
-Bakeshop, she serves in the HOPE Club at LCHS.
-Adeline conceived the idea for the Mathletes Mentor program, where she has been both a mentor and a key advisor in its development.
-Since sixth grade, she has coached the Math is Cool team at Bryan Elementary and recently piloted a new STEAM program at Borah Elementary.
+Adeline Smith, currently a student at Coeur d'Alene High School, began her journey with Growing the STEM as its Co-Founder while at Sorensen Magnet School for the Arts and Humanities in 4th grade.
+Her diverse interests include serving on the City Arts Commission, Vice President of Leadership for DECA, Student Advisory Council, Math Team, and Varsity Tennis, in addition to working at WOOPS!
+Bakeshop.
+Adeline conceived the idea for the Mathletes Mentor program, where she was both a mentor and a key advisor in its development.
+She has coached Math is Cool every year since 6th grade and also created GTS's STEAM Club and STEM Book Club programs.
+As Vice President of the GTS Board of Directors, Adeline participates in training teachers and student coaches, and student coach recruitment.

 Lilian at MathCounts in middle school